Switch to the Text Version of this page. Jump to main navigation.

 The Terms Hinayana and Mahayana

 Theravada is currently found in Sri Lanka and Southeast Asia.
-Dharmagupta, another of the eighteen Hinayana schools, spread to Central Asia and China.
-The Chinese monastic tradition follows the Dharmagupta version of the monastic rules of discipline (Skt. vinaya).
+Dharmaguptaka, another of the eighteen Hinayana schools, spread to Central Asia and China.
+The Chinese monastic tradition follows the Dharmaguptaka version of the monastic rules of discipline (Skt. vinaya).
 Moreover, Mahayana spread to Indonesia, although it no longer survives there.
 Thus, calling Hinayana "Southern Buddhism" and Mahayana "Northern Buddhism" is also inadequate.

 Both the Hinayana and Mahayana schools outline paths for shravakas (listeners to Buddha's teachings) and pratyekabuddhas (self-realizers) to reach the purified state of an arhat (liberated being), and for bodhisattvas to reach Buddhahood.
 Therefore, it is confusing to call Hinayana "Shravakayana" and Mahayana "Bodhisattvayana."